nitworks/nitworks.github.io/about.markdown

 I believe ventures succeed or fail on the tedious and unsexy details that often get overlooked or mismanaged.
 This blog provides examples and guidance on how to handle these better.

-Other posts will cover things I'm working on including engineering, architecture, personal finance and economics.
+Other posts will cover various things I'm working on.

 ### Advice and Consulting